I’ve updated this post on 5 August 2020 for the latest changes in legislation

 Once logged into your HMRC Government Gateway Account you’ll be presented with a summary dashboard for your VAT account and next options.

-You’ll see your next VAT return deadline on the dashboard, but if you click on “View Return Deadlines” you’ll be able to see what period your next return is for.
+You’ll see your next VAT deadline on the dashboard, but if you click on “View Return Deadlines” you’ll be able to see what period your next return is for.

 Quarterly VAT Return Deadline